By Chris Francescani and Curtis Skinner

 NYPD chief spokesman John McCarthy countered those claims, saying that in both incidents at Barneys and the case involving Brown at Macy's, officers were acting on information provided by store security.
 The Palmer case is still under investigation, McCarthy said.

 Barneys and the NYPD were named in a lawsuit filed last week by Trayon Christian, a 19-year-old Queens student.
 The lawsuit said police had detained him in April for two hours after he bought a $349 Ferragamo belt.

-New York's Civilian Complaint Review Board is investigating allegations of improper police stops of Palmer and Brooklyn nursing school student Kayla Phillips, 21, who said she was surrounded by four undercover police officers in February after leaving Barneys with a $2,500 Celine handbag she had bought.
+New York's Civilian Complaint Review Board is investigating allegations of improper police stops of Palmer and Brooklyn nursing school student Kayla Phillips, 21, who said she was surrounded by four undercover police officers in February when she left Barneys after purchasing a $2,500 Celine handbag.

 In 2005, Macy's paid $600,000 to settle similar allegations that many of the chain's New York stores had targeted blacks and Latinos for particular scrutiny of theft, according to the New York Attorney General's office.